LanceKnight/SF2CT/README.md

 # SF2CT
-Android App for converting square to carton
+Android App for converting square feet to carton